CEAZAMet/CEAZA-MEGA/README.md

 You are welcome to contribute to the development or improvement of CEAZA MEGA hardware design or example application codes.
 Feel free to submit a new pull request via github.

 # Academic Context
+A paper with more detail and tests performed to board was shown in DOI: http://doi.org/10.11591/ijres.v11.i2.pp175-187

 # Licensing
 MIT License